Ashutosh-biotech/AI-Plezmo/README.md

-# Plezmo AI - Plezmo Support & Blog Platform
+# AI Plezmo (Ashutosh Intelligence Plezmo) - Plezmo Support & Blog Platform

 A Django-based web application that serves as a plezmo support and blog platform with user authentication, project showcase, and interactive features.